influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/python.md

 Use the [InfluxDB Python client library](https://github.com/influxdata/influxdb-client-python) to integrate InfluxDB into Python scripts and applications.

 This guide presumes some familiarity with Python and InfluxDB.
-If just getting started, see [Getting started with InfluxDB](/v2.0/get-started/).
+If just getting started, see [Get started with InfluxDB](/v2.0/get-started/).

 ## Before you begin